pablasso/chocobot/README.md

 ### This repository is deprecated

-Hubot now manages scripts in separate repos and npm packages.
-Now I will create new bots and their adapters with yeoman and just track `package.json` for each bot.
+Hubot now manages scripts in separate repos and npm modules.

+Now I will create new bots and their adapters with yeoman, create new npm modules for the custom scripts and just maintain a `package.json` for each bot.

 # Chocobot